grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/400 Reuse and re-run tests.md

 read the [Automated performance testing](/testing-guides/automated-performance-testing/) guide.

 More likely, you want to learn more about k6.
 The [k6-learn repository](https://github.com/grafana/k6-learn) has more details to practice.
-Or, you can read explore the [load testing guides](/testing-guides/) and try to build out your testing strategy.
+Or, you can read and explore the [load testing guides](/testing-guides/) and try to build out your testing strategy.

 Happy testing!